signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 Afterwards, configuration got easier and test experience remains the same.
 However, please keep in mind that only installation and setup should not be a final call to decide between frameworks X, Y or Z.

-Still, there isn't the right tool for the job.
+Still, there isn't only one right tool for the job.
 Most important than that is to choose the right tool for your team, so everyone can the get the most out of it.

 > Systems that aren't testable aren't verifiable.
 Arguably, a system that cannot be verified should never be deployed.